 Courtesy of Skinner.

-Courtesy of the Houghton Library
+Courtesy of the MFA, Boston

-Courtesy of Boston Literary District.
+Courtesy of Boston Literary District

-If rare maps are the hot topic this week in Boston, there’s no better time to check out WardMaps at 1735 Massachusetts Ave. in Cambridge.
-A family business, Ward Maps sells antique nineteenth- and early twentieth-century cadastral (often called real estate or plat) maps, as well as cartographic and transit-themed specialty gifts.
+If maps or vintage transit are your thing, check out WardMaps at 1735 Massachusetts Ave. in Cambridge.
+A family business, WardMaps sells antique nineteenth- and early twentieth-century cadastral (often called real estate or plat) maps, as well as cartographic and transit-themed specialty gifts.
 They are the official merchant for merchandise from Boston's public transit agency, the MBTA.

-Courtesy of WardMaps.
+Courtesy of WardMaps